Updated September 4, 2019

 AT A GLANCE:

-MLS CAREER: A pacey attacking player set to enter his 10th MLS season…Has played five seasons with New England after being acquired via trade from Sporting Kansas City ahead of the 2014 season…Since joining the Revs, has played as both a center forward and a wide midfielder, providing flexibility to the lineup…Career regular season totals include 237 games played, 158 starts, 47 goals, and 25 assists in 14,390 minutes of action…Owns 10 postseason appearances, all starts, with four goals and two assists…In 2018, set single-season career highs in appearances (32), starts (30), minutes played (2,566), goals (11), shots (68), and shots on goal (33), while adding four assists…In 2017, made 28 appearances, including 13 starts, and recorded seven goals with one assist…Named Revs' Players' Player of the Year…Appeared in 27 games in 2016, starting 19, and recorded two goals with two assists…In 2015, made 30 appearances, starting 20, and finished the year with four goals and five assists…In first season with the Revs in 2014, set career highs in appearances (31) and assists (six)…In final season with Kansas City, played in 12 games, starting one…Started 14 of 22 appearances in 2012, notching five goals and one assist…In second MLS campaign, started 20 games for the first time while appearing in 29 matches…Scored a career-high nine goals and added three assists…In first MLS season in 2010, started 13 of 26 games and scored five goals with two assists.
+MLS CAREER: Currently in 10th MLS season and sixth with New England…Joined the Revolution via trade from Sporting Kansas City ahead of the 2014 season…Since joining the Revs, has played as both a center forward and a wide midfielder, providing flexibility to the lineup…Career regular season totals include 264 games played, 180 starts, 52 goals, and 26 assists in 16,294 minutes of action…Owns 10 postseason appearances, all starts, with four goals and two assists…Tied for the second most U.S. Open Cup goals in Revs history with six tallies…Played in each of the club’s first 27 games in 2019, recording five goals and two assists, before suffering a hamstring injury…In 2018, set single-season career highs in appearances (32), starts (30), minutes played (2,566), goals (11), shots (68), and shots on goal (33), while adding four assists…In 2017, made 28 appearances, including 13 starts, and recorded seven goals with one assist…Named Revs' Players' Player of the Year…Appeared in 27 games in 2016, starting 19, and recorded two goals with two assists…In 2015, made 30 appearances, starting 20, and finished the year with four goals and five assists…In first season with the Revs in 2014, set career highs in appearances (31) and assists (six)…In final season with Kansas City, played in 12 games, starting one…Started 14 of 22 appearances in 2012, notching five goals and one assist…In second MLS campaign, started 20 games for the first time while appearing in 29 matches…Scored a career-high nine goals and added three assists…In first MLS season in 2010, started 13 of 26 games and scored five goals with two assists.

 2018: Set single-season career highs in several categories, including appearances (32), starts (30), minutes played (2,566), goals (11), shots (68), and shots on goal (33)…Finished with second most goals scored among Revolution players…Tied for seventh among all MLS players with five game-winning goals…Scored nine goals in 12 matches from March 31 through June 9, including goals in four straight games from May 26 through June 2…(3/3) at PHI: Started, played 90 minutes, and paced team with four shots…(3/10) vs. COL: Started and played 90 minutes in the 2-1 win…(3/31) at HOU: Tallied the game-winning goal, tapping in a cross from Cristian Penilla, in the 2-0 win...(4/6) vs. MTL: Scored the game winner in a second straight match with a game-opening strike in the 20th minute…Marked the ninth time in his career with goals in back-to-back matches…(4/21) at CLB: Scored for a third time in four matches…(4/28) vs. SKC: Recorded 40th career MLS goal and fourth in last five matches…(5/12) vs. TOR: Notched fifth goal and first assist of the season…Named to MLSsoccer.com's Team of the Week…(5/26) at VAN: Scored sixth goal of the season in the 3-3 away draw…(5/30) vs. ATL: Converted first career regular season penalty kick in the 88th minute to secure a 1-1 draw…(6/2) vs. NY: Scored for a third consecutive game and tallied second assist of season…Goal was fifth game winner of the season and 26th of Revolution career…Moved into the 10th place on club's all-time goal scoring chart...(6/9) at CHI: Tallied for a fourth straight match, recording the equalizer in a 1-1 draw…Tied single-season career high of nine goals…(6/30) vs. DC: Set new single-season career high with 10th goal in the 3-2 win…(7/18) at MIN: Made 100th start with Revolution…(8/4) at ORL: Scored 11th goal of the season after entering match as a second-half substitute in the 3-3 draw…Nominated for AT&T Goal of the Week…Voted JetBlue Man of the Match…(8/11) vs. PHI: Made 150th career start and tallied third assist…Tied single-game career high with four shots on target…(9/15) at LAFC: Tallied fourth assist of the season on Brandon Bye's game-tying goal in the 1-1 draw…(10/18) at RSL: Set new single-season career high in minutes played…(10/28) vs. MTL: Set new single-season career highs in games played and games started in the 1-0 win.